peter-jim/hvlc-js/README.md

 ## Overview

-HVLC-JS implements a hybrid vector clock structure that combines physical timestamps with vector clock properties.
+This Hybrid Vector Logical Clock (HVLC) library implements a hybrid vector clock structure that combines physical timestamps with vector clock properties.
 It is designed for distributed systems that require both causal consistency and total ordering of events.

+## Core Components

+Each HVLC clock instance contains:
+- A mapping table (inner) that records logical clock values for each node ID
+- A physical timestamp used to provide total ordering when logical clock comparison is insufficient

 ### Key Features